Electromagnetic Signals of Inelastic Dark Matter Scattering: Model Space

-Decays of excited states can occur through the dark photon; in the parameter range the we consider, the lifetime is longer than the age of the universe \cite{Finkbeiner:2009mi,Batell:2009vb}.
+The dark photon and dipole can each allow for transitions between the ground and excited DM state.
+In the parameter range we consider, the decay time through the dark photon is longer than the age of the universe \cite{Finkbeiner:2009mi,Batell:2009vb}.
 Only once the splitting is $\mathcal{O}(\mev)$ and de-excitations into $e^+e^-$ pairs are allowed, does the lifetime become short.